aws-samples/aws-best-practices-for-xroad-security-servers/cost-optimization.md

 AWS has multiple [pricing models](http://aws.amazon.com/pricing/) that allow you to pay for your resources in the most cost-effective way that suits your organization’s needs.
-Use On Demand or Spot capacity (if available) for short-lived security server instances, such as extra capacity to handle peak workloads or capacity to run ad hoc testing environments.
-Use Compute Savings Plans or EC2 Instance Savings Plans for the bulk of your security server workload to reduce server costs.
+Use On Demand or Spot capacity (if available) for short-lived Security Server instances, such as extra capacity to handle peak workloads or capacity to run ad hoc testing environments.
+Use Compute Savings Plans or EC2 Instance Savings Plans for the bulk of your Security Server workload to reduce server costs.

 **Recommended tools:**